 “My brother introduced me to Key Club when I was in middle school, and I started to become more invested when I saw all of the fun events and volunteering opportunities it provided,” Tong explained.
 “Everyone was friendly and seemed to bond like a family.
 I was inspired by this and wanted to experience it for myself while encouraging other members to be more involved.”

 One of Tong’s biggest achievements in Key Club was being able to plan out club activities when COVID- 19 first started.

 “My most memorable achievement in Key Club is being able to find fun and productive ways to help the community during the pandemic.
 Some of these events included a charity miles event where members could walk, run, or bike to earn money for charity.”

-Another one of Tong’s achievements take place in track and field.
-After competing in the 200 meter, 400 meter, 4 x 100 meter relay and 4 x 400 meter relay, Tong earned a spot to qualify for the CIF for two consecutive years.
+Another one of Tong’s achievements takes place in track and field.
+After competing in the 200 meters, 400 meters, 4 x 100-meter relay and 4 x 400-meter relay, Tong earned a spot to qualify for the CIF for two consecutive years.

 “Qualifying for CIF for the first time during my freshman year was shocking and a bit nerve-racking since I was still new to the sport.
 But as I began to practice more and more, I started to learn to enjoy it and just have fun with it,” Tong said.
 “I realized that if I enjoy what I do, I tend to push harder and have a greater overall sense of satisfaction.
 This [mentality] is what helped keep me going and allowed me to improve.”